This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 In the evening, we wanted to try the best steak restaurant in Odessa, BarnDoor Steakhouse.
-Location was nice and the service was top notch.
+The location was nice and the service was top notch.
 They let you choose your meat by bringing it right to your table.
 You point to the cheapest one and after a while, steak is done.
 Then you enjoy your steak until it is time for paying the bill.

 After the meal, we had to go to the bus station 8 km far from the city center to buy bus tickets to Chisinau.
 Retrospectively, we could buy them online, but websites are not in English and we were afraid to be scammed.
 No one wanted to use their debit card for paying.